London's Parks and Green Spaces

 Hampton Court Palace is a royal palace in the London Borough of Richmond upon Thames, Greater London, in the historic county of Middlesex, and within the postal town East Molesey, Surrey.
 It has not been inhabited by the British Royal Family since the 18th century.
 The palace is 11.7 miles (18.8 kilometres) south west of Charing Cross and upstream of central London on the River Thames.
 It was originally built in 1514 for Cardinal Thomas Wolsey, a favourite of King Henry VIII.
 In 1529, as Wolsey fell from favour, the King seized the palace for himself and later enlarged it.
 Along with St. James's Palace, it is one of only two surviving palaces out of the many owned by King Henry VIII.
 In the following century, King William III 's massive rebuilding and expansion project was intended to rival Versailles.
 Work ceased in 1694, leaving the palace in two distinct contrasting architectural styles, domestic Tudor and Baroque.
 While the palace's styles are an accident of fate, a unity exists due to the use of pink bricks and a symmetrical, if vague, balancing of successive low wings.
 Today, the palace is open to the public and is a major tourist attraction, easily reached by train from Waterloo Station in central London and served by Hampton Court railway station in East Molesey, in Transport for London 's Zone 6.
 In addition, London Buses routes 111, 216, 411 and R68 stop outside the palace gates.
 The structure and grounds are cared for by an independent charity, Historic Royal Palaces, which receives no funding from the Government or the Crown.
 Apart from the Palace itself and its gardens, other points of interest for visitors include the celebrated maze, the historic real tennis court (see below), and the huge grape vine, claimed to be the largest in the world.
 The palace's Home Park is the site of the annual Hampton Court Palace Festival and Hampton Court Palace Flower Show.

-Park Hampton Court Park 88 House gardens
+Royal Park Hampton Court Park 88 Entrance fee Formal garden House gardens Royal park

 Hampton Court Park – sometimes called the Home Park – is adjacent to Hampton Court Palace and Gardens in South London, United Kingdom, mostly lying within East Molesey, with a smaller area in Kingston upon Thames.
 Hampton Court Park is a royal park, but not one of the eight Royal Parks of London because it is the site of a Palace.
 It is managed by the Historic Royal Palaces.
 In September 2014 part of it was designated a biological Site of Special Scientific Interest together with Bushy Park and Hampton Court Golf Course as Bushy Park and Home Park SSSI.
 It is a walled deer park of around 700 acres (280 ha) in area and has been open to the public since 1894.
 The A308 road and the River Thames form its boundaries.
 North of the A308 is the better-known Bushy Park.
 The Royal Mews still graze some of their horses on the park during the summer months.
 One of the main features of the park is the Long Water which runs roughly eastward from the back of Hampton Court Palace.
 At the eastern end is the Golden Jubilee Fountain.